mercwar/Navigator-GitHub-Academy/app/19-maintaining-repos.md

 > **Architect’s Directive:** Security is a continuous loop, not a project phase.
 If you are building tools for the *Fire-Works* browser or any kernel-level component, ensure your repository settings enable "Security Alerts" and "Automatic Secret Scanning" immediately upon initialization.

-Would you like me to help you draft a security policy markdown file that you can include in your repositories to enforce these practices across your team?

 ---
 ✨Avis Portal
 - Gateway 🏠 [Home](../README.md)